 A Day in the Life of an Executive Chef

-The executive chef role can be a demanding one that combines the pressure of living up to the high standards of a world-famous boss with a dizzying array of daily responsibilities.
 The hours typically include grueling 12-to-14-hour shifts that begin with the early morning process of devising menus and ordering ingredients, ending only after the last dinner guests have left the restaurant.

 But at the same time, executive chefs often report gaining a strong sense of fulfillment and satisfaction from a job well done.
 According to Scott Staples, a longtime executive chef who is now the proprietor of upscale eatery Zoë in Seattle, “It’s an intense feeling, like white-water kayaking.
 You may be going the same route, but the river is always different.
 You get a great feeling of exhilaration and accomplishment.”

 On the other hand, the executive chef position garners a great deal of respect and attention from industry insiders in the know.
 Often, landing an executive chef role can be a stepping stone to great things, such as being considered as a leading candidate to fill the chef de cuisine role in hot new restaurants or being recruited into the executive leadership of a hospitality company.
-Although the general public is often clueless about the extent of an executive chef’s contributions, industry insiders know that these underappreciated figures are the unsung heroes of many of the world’s most prominent kitchens.

 Sound exciting?
 Here’s what it takes to become an executive chef: